 Sesame reactions can range from a mild sensitivity to a severe allergy.
 A severe allergy can trigger anaphylaxis, which is a life-threatening situation.

 Nobody knows precisely how many people have a sesame allergy or sensitivity.
-But, it might affect hundreds of thousands of people in the United States.

 It is vital for a person with a sesame allergy to make sure they know what ingredients are in the food they eat.
 This is especially true for those who have a history of severe reactions.

 This article looks at some of the symptoms of a sesame allergy, what foods to avoid, and how to treat a reaction.